remla23-team3/operation/README.md

 ```

 # Assignment 3
-Specific prerequisites: You should have working istio installation on your cluster
+Specific prerequisites: You should have a working istio installation on your cluster
-and be able to access istioctl fro mthe command line!
+and be able to access istioctl from the command line!

 ## Traffic Management and Continuous Experimentation